Journalism Teachers

 The Job

-High school teachers who teach journalism may teach a variety of English courses, including journalism, or they may only teach journalism classes.
+High school teachers who teach journalism may provide instruction in a variety of English courses, including journalism, or they may only teach journalism classes.
 Most high school journalism classes focus on the fundamentals of journalistic writing.

 In the classroom, journalism teachers rely on a variety of teaching methods.
 They spend a great deal of time lecturing, but they also facilitate student discussion and develop projects and activities to interest the students in journalism.
 They make use of newspapers and other periodicals, show films and videos, use computers and the Internet, and bring in guest speakers (such as the publisher of the local newspaper or well-known journalists).
 They assign writing exercises and other projects.
 Journalism teachers often require their students to spend some amount of time working on the schools newspaper or yearbook.